Stokes State Forest: Lake Ocquittunk

 Lake Ocquittunk is a 6 acre lake shape like a U, located in Stokes State Forest.
 There are eleven cabins around the lake that can be rented.
 The N.J.
 Fish and game stocks the lake with rainbow and brown trout three times a year.
 There is a small section of the lake on the other side of the road, that runs next to the lake.
 Perch, bass, and pickerel also inhabit the lake.
 A small stream runs into the lake and exits the lake.

 Tillman Ravine

 Tillman Ravine Natural Area is a 525 acre section of coniferous and deciduous forest surrounding Tillman Brook.
-Tillman brook starts as a spring, which flows year round.
+Tillman Brook starts as a spring, which flows year round.
 An old-growth forest of 25 acre containing eastern hemlock and hardwoods follows part of the ravine.
 Several trails run through this area, providing views of waterfalls, pools, and rock formations.
 Tillman Ravine is a habitat for the barred owl and other endangered species.

 The ravine was created when the Wisconsin glacier melted and the melt water created a stream by traveling through the weaknesses of the bedrock of the Kittatinny Mountains.
-Tillman Creek flows over Buttermilk Falls and joins the Flat Brook in the Delaware Water Gap National Recreation Area two-miles south of the hamlet of Wallpack Center in Walpack Township.
+Tillman Creek joins the Flat Brook in the Delaware Water Gap National Recreation Area two-miles south of the hamlet of Wallpack Center in Walpack Township.